6 tips to setup a security company and propel your business forward

 Tip #2: Choose the right people.

-The foundation of every successful business is its employees.
+Part of knowing how to own a security company is knowing that the foundation of every successful business is its employees.
 Choosing the right people for the right job can make or break an organization, and this is particularly true when it comes to security guards versus the other jobs that need to be done in your organization.

 While you may want to see a strong, imposing presence as a security officer in the field, you certainly don’t want to see that same intimidating bouncer acting as a receptionist in your front office.
 Furthermore, you don’t want the same person protecting a door as you have doing the financial books or maintaining your facilities – you need different people for different jobs.